HarryE-DA/employee-attrition-analysis-sql-powerbi/README.md

   ## Conclusion
   The analysis suggests that overtime, lower salaries, poor work-life balance and shorter employee tenure are strongly associated with higher attrtion rates.
-These findings could help HR teams identify retention risks and develop targeted employee engagement strategies.
+These insights can help HR teams identify retention risks and develop targeted employee retention strategies and improve workforce stability.